Actions: The Essentials

 Based on the type selected, additional configuration options may be displayed, and are described with the action type descriptions.

-All actions have configurable appearance options.
-The appearance options affect how the view is presented in the navigation bar along the bottom of the app display, and in the app's main menu.
+All actions have configurable display options.
+The display options affect how the view is presented in the navigation bar along the bottom of the app display, and in the app's main menu.

-Configure the action appearance by using the settings defined in the following table.
+Configure the action display by using the settings defined in the following table.

 Setting